jgrizou/website/src/cv/sections/talks.md

 This section lists invited talks only, it does not include the various talks associated to publications at scientific events.

 - **An overview of developmental robotics, goal babbling, and curiosity driven learning.**\
-  Invited talk at the [Cronin group](http://www.chem.gla.ac.uk/cronin/), University of Glasgow./ *Glasgow, Scotland.
+  Invited talk at the [Cronin group](http://www.chem.gla.ac.uk/cronin/), University of Glasgow.\
+  *Glasgow, Scotland.
 August 2015.*

 - **Calibration-Free BCI Based Control.**\